 So I decided to share the story of the great paragliding flight I was blessed with on the 9th August 2013 The forecast was saying Easterly wind which meant that it was not good for Paragliding Cape Town and unfortunately we had to cancel all our bookings for the day.

 The plan was to head out to Level 5 aka Raven’s Ridge.
-The take off site faces east and I knew for us to fly away from here, we would need to get there early.
-Jacques, Konstantin and myself met up with Long Pete, Niel Marx and Ian Cowie at the shopping centre in Steenberg at around 10 and headed up towards take off fairly soon after.
-Conditions at take off were perfect with a 15-20km/h ESE wind blowing up the front.
-Konstantin did not waste any time and he was in the air first with his porter Nicolas Majoni as passenger on the tandem paraglider.
+The take-off site faces east and I knew for us to fly away from here, we would need to get there early.
+Jacques, Konstantin and I met up with Long Pete, Niel Marx and Ian Cowie at the shopping centre in Steenberg at around 10 and headed up towards take off fairly soon after.
+Conditions at take-off were perfect with a 15-20km/h ESE wind blowing up the front.
+Konstantin did not waste any time and he was in the air first with his porter Nicolas Majoni as a passenger on the tandem paraglider.
 This was for experimental purposes to see if it was possible to take off from Level5 on a Tandem Paraglider.

-I found that the wind above 900masl was now a rather turbulant 15-20km/h NE, so no time to take any nice pictures.
-I climbed on my speedbar and headed into wind towards Kirstenbosch, nursing my Enzo on the b-risers to keep her flying at maximum glide performance!
+I found that the wind above 900masl was now a rather turbulent 15-20km/h NE, so no time to take any nice pictures.
+I climbed on my speed bar and headed into the wind towards Kirstenbosch, nursing my Enzo on the b-risers to keep her flying at maximum glide performance!